 The Charger

-The charger I am using is LiTimeâs 12 volt 40 amp DC-to-DC charger with MPPT.
-I like this charger for a few reasons outside of the fact that it was provided with the battery.
-First, it is a fair size â pretty small, and I think everyone will be able to find a place to mount it.
-Second, using the same brand charger with your battery just makes sense.
-If you use the same brand equipment, nothing should ever really give you trouble because it is all tested for their products.
-And last, this charger comes with MPPT built in.
-For those unfamiliar, the MPPT is usually a separate system you have to buy in order to hook up solar panels.
-In this case the solar connection is integrated into the charger itself, and it will automatically switch between solar and alternator power, prioritizing the alternator when the engines are on.
+The charger I am running is LiTime's 12 volt 40 amp DC-to-DC charger with MPPT, and I like it for a few reasons beyond the fact that it came with the battery.
+It is compact, so finding a place to mount it is easy.
+Running the same brand as the battery just makes sense, since it is all tested to work together.
+And the MPPT is built in.
+Normally that is a separate unit you buy to add solar, but here the solar connection is integrated into the charger, and it automatically switches between solar and alternator, prioritizing the alternator when the engines are running.

 The Install